sverweij/virtual-code-owners/README.md

 ## Why?

 Organizations sometimes have large mono repositories with loads of code owners.
-They or they bureaucracy hasn't landed on actually using GitHub teams to clearly demarcate that.
+They or their bureaucracy haven't landed on actually using GitHub teams to clearly demarcate that.
 Teams in those organizations who want to have clear code ownership have the following choices:

 - Wrestle the bureaucracy.
   This is the recommended approach.
-It might take a while, though - and even though there are good people on many levels in bureaucracies, it might eventually not pan out because of #reasons.
+It might take a while, though - and even though there are good people on many levels in bureaucracies, it might eventually not pan out because #reasons.
 - Maintain a CODEOWNERS file with code assigned to large lists of individuals.
   An option, but laborious to maintain.
-- Use `virtual-code-owners` to simplify this task a bit.
+- Use `virtual-code-owners`.

 ## Formats

 ### VIRTUAL-CODEOWNERS

-Is a regular, valid GitHub [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#codeowners-and-branch-protection) file.
+`VIRTUAL_CODEOWNERS` is a regular, valid GitHub [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#codeowners-and-branch-protection) file.
 The only difference between VIRTUAL-CODEOWNERS and a CODEOWNERS file is that the _teams_ the former uses might not exist yet, except in a `virtual-teams.yml`.